Ketan-Agarwal/OperationShadowTrace/README.md

 ## Flag 5: Reverse Engineering and RC4 Encryption

 ### Step 15: Binary Analysis
 A binary file was provided via a link.
-Using IDA Pro, I decompiled it to pseudocode and identified an RC4 stream cipher.
-The `.text` section of main_encrypt contained the key `super_secret_key`, and the `.rodata` section had the ciphertext `6b50928708d30d85c1dbe9fe69101897f88908c907452a44a8`.
+Using IDA Pro, I decompiled it to pseudocode, identified RC4 stream cipher and tried to reverse the code.
+Being unsuccessful, I switched to IDA-view to get the flow of the binary.
+The `.text` section of `main_encrypt` contained the key `super_secret_key`, and the `.rodata` section had the ciphertext `6b50928708d30d85c1dbe9fe69101897f88908c907452a44a8`.

 ### Step 16: Decryption
 Using an [online RC4 decoder](https://cryptii.com/pipes/rc4-encryption), I decrypted the ciphertext with the key, yielding the flag 5.